Yoga Abhyas - Aahar (Food)

 Rasa:

-According to Acharya Punarvasu Atreya, the preceptor of Charaka Samhita, there are a total of six rasas.
+According to Acharya Punarvasu Atreya, the preceptor of the Charaka Samhita, there are a total of six Rasas (tastes).

 Madhura, Amla, Lavana, Katu, Tikta, Kashaya

-These steps will balance the kapha, vaat & pitta of your body to stay disease free life.
+These referential steps will balance the kapha, vaat & pitta of your body to stay disease free life.
+Based on your Ayurvedic Dr (Vaidya) follow suggested methods if you are not a prctioner or trained.

 Some relevant reading: